jrhutchings/CS50P_Weather/README.md

 # Project: Get the weather forecast for a given ZIP code
 # Video Demo:  https://youtu.be/ZckiQG9NoTI
 # Description: This program gets the weather forecast for a given ZIP code.
-               The program uses the NWS API to get the forecast.

 Input:
 Input is in the form of a valid zip code.
 The user enters a ZIP code to get the forecast for.